The Last Ad Layer

 Social filled the gap, then captured it.
 When search stopped delivering traffic, businesses moved to social media.
 Social media platforms then completed the cycle Cory Doctorow calls enshittification: first they serve users, then they exploit users for advertisers, then they exploit advertisers to extract all remaining value.
 The algorithm doesn’t surface the best climbing instructor.
 It surfaces the climbing instructor who films the most engaging 30-second clips.
 Expertise and performance are different skills.
 The platforms select for performance.

 Paid search priced out the long tail.
 The last fallback was paying for the traffic that used to be free.
-Google Ads operates on keywords — discrete text strings that advertisers bid on.
+Google Ads operates on keywords, discrete text strings that advertisers bid on.
 “Physical therapy” is a keyword.
-Five physical therapists — a climbing specialist, a pelvic floor specialist, a pediatric specialist, a sports rehab specialist, and a generalist — all bid on it.
+Five physical therapists (a climbing specialist, a pelvic floor specialist, a pediatric specialist, a sports rehab specialist, and a generalist) all bid on it.
 The auction can’t tell them apart.
 The climbing PT pays to compete on pelvic floor queries she’ll never convert on.
 In a recent industry poll, more than 50% of respondents said small businesses have been priced out of Google Ads entirely.
 The keyword auction extracts maximum revenue by forcing specialists into competitions they can’t win.

 The Chatbot Migration

+When search results became ads and AI summaries, and social feeds became engagement traps, people migrated to chatbots.
 ChatGPT has 800 million users.
-Perplexity, Claude, Gemini, and dozens of smaller tools handle millions more queries daily.
-People ask them everything — my finger hurts after a climbing session, should I see a physical therapist? — in natural language, expecting direct answers.
+Perplexity, Claude, Gemini, and dozens of smaller tools handle millions more queries daily, all in natural language, expecting direct answers.

 The Fork